Executive Education – Open Enrollment Programmes

 Academic area: Finance

-Fontainebleau/Singapore, May-June 2024 (P5), Massimo Massa, Professor of Finance, The Rothschild Chaired Professor of Banking
+Fontainebleau/Singapore, May – June 2024, Massimo Massa, Professor of Finance, The Rothschild Chaired Professor of Banking

 Digital disruption is receiving great attention around the world.
 New players, FinTechs, are challenging incumbent financial institutions.
 In this course, students will analyse digital disruption in the financial sector and present several dimensions of the FinTech world: payments, digital currency, P2P and marketplace funding, blockchain technology, robot-advisors in asset management, and strategic dimensions of digital disruption.